BDC Hamburger Icon

 Poor

-Just as there is a broad range your credit score could fall under, there is a spectrum of financial products to consider.
-Some — like bank loans or SBA 7(a) loans — are available if you’re a creditworthy borrower, but if you have only decent credit, you might seek a guaranteed loan.
+Just as there is a broad range your credit score could fall in, there is a spectrum of financial products to consider.
+Some — such as bank loans or SBA 7(a) loans — are available if you’re a creditworthy borrower.
+If you have only decent credit, though, you may seek a guaranteed loan.

 How can you begin repairing bad credit?

 There are advantages to repairing a damaged credit score, even if you qualify for funding.
 As Baynes said, an improved credit score can avail your business of better terms and rates.
-While rebuilding credit can be a long and arduous process, you should do it when your financial situation has stabilized.
+Rebuilding credit can be a long and arduous process, but you should do it when your financial situation has stabilized.

 1. Keep up with personal payments.